MortezaRezaalipour/ErrorEval/README.md

    Takes in a circuit in _clean Verilog_ form and reports the WCE each gate when pruned.

+8. **Random pruning**

+    Takes in a circuit in _clean Verilog_ format alongside _pruning percentage_ expressed as an integer *P*, and outputs an approximate circuit in z3py format by pruning *P* percent of the gates of the input circuit.

+9. **Testing the experiments (1)labeling, (2)evaluating WCE, and (3)random pruning**

+    Takes in a cricuit in _clean Verilog_ format, runs the desired experiment with three different strategies:
+    (1) monotonic, (2) bisection, and (3) monte carlo (mc) and verifies whether the results obtained are valid.

 ## Setting up:

 clone the repository: